Digital cruising and the baths

 On Reddit and similar sites, the chatter lines up with this shift:

 Sniffies is providing classic network-effect behavior: visibility → curiosity → attendance → more visibility.
-This also leads to peaks in attendance at traditionally slow times.
+This can also lead to peaks in attendance at traditionally slow times.

 Historically bathhouses had their predictable peaks: “Weekends are better than weekdays, and nights are better than daytime.”
 What I like to call “The Sniffies Effect” is changing that: Tuesdays are packed at Crew Club in DC, and many of them are in their 20s and 30s.
-Club Philly sometimes has very busy Wednesday mornings, also with a preponderance of those under 40.
-(I’ll admit that half-price specials during those times at both places helped, but we all know that neither Tuesdays nor Wednesdays have traditionally been all that busy — especially during the day.)
-Sniffies is now creating “micro-peaks” in attendance, based on visible activity on the map and in the chat.
+Club Philly sometimes has very busy Thursday afternoons, also with a preponderance of those under 40.
+(I’ll admit that half-price specials during those times at both places helped, but we all know that neither Tuesdays nor Thursdays have traditionally been all that busy — especially during the day.)
+Sniffies is now creating “micro-peaks” in attendance, based on visible activity on the map.

 They recently doubled down on this by moving live attendance, venue features, and historical activity heatmaps to the very top of each venue listing.
 In other words, Sniffies is no longer just helping us find each other — it’s actively helping us decide when to go.
 That’s gasoline on the “Sniffies Effect.”